 We have organized our social well-being indicators into seven main categories: A - Demographics, B - Income (B - Income, has been separated into four subcategories to handle the complexity and volume of data in this indicator) BA - Income and Income Gaps, BB - Poverty, BC - Cost of Living, BD - Government Transfers, C - Employment and Labour, D - Education and Literacy, E - Built Environment, F - Social Inclusion, G - Health and Health Services.

 DEducation and Literacy Indicators

-Education is a significant determinant of health, as educational attainment influences future career options and lifetime earning potential.
-Earnings for university graduates are significantly higher than high school graduates, both on a per annum and lifetime basis.
-Higher education also provides some protection against economic fluctuations; more highly educated individuals are less likely to become unemployed in the event of an economic downturn.
-They are also more likely to achieve financial security after retiring (Statistics Canada, 2017).
+Education is a significant determinant of health, as educational attainment influences career options and lifetime earning potential.
+University graduates earn significantly higher incomes than high school graduates—on a per annum and lifetime basis.
+Education also provides some protection against economic fluctuations.
+Individuals with higher education are less likely to become unemployed in the event of an economic downturn.
+They are also more likely to achieve financial security after retiring.
 The importance of education has grown as the economy becomes increasingly reliant on industries that require specialized knowledge and technical expertise.